BartRuSec/ygai/README.md

 - Fix existing issues

 I'd love to hear from you.
 Please reach out to discuss how you can contribute to making ygai better.

+## Development Tools

+This tool has been developed in a hybrid mode, where the core architecture and logic were hand-crafted, while some parts of the implementation were created with the assistance of various LLM models and the Cline VSCode extension.

 ## License